Lolliedieb/lolMiner-releases/README.md

 This version uses the pool protocol extension of [TeamRedMiner](https://github.com/todxx/teamredminer) and should be compatible to all pools supporting their [protocol](https://github.com/Kerney666/ironfish/blob/trm_stratum/TRM_STRATUM.md) as well as their [solo mining protocol fork of Ironfish node](https://github.com/Kerney666/ironfish/tree/trm_stratum).
 - Slight improved performance and reduction of stales for Alephium mining on Nvidias.

 ### lolMiner 1.73

+_Changes_

+- Massively improved Karlsen mining performance on AMD RX 400, AMD RX 500 (both +45%) and AMD Vega 56 / 64 (both +92%).
+- Improved Karlsen mining performance on AMD Radeon VII and AMD RX 5000 GPUs (+12%).

+Note: **All AMD Vega and VII** cards still need a driver that reports its **Driver version** as **3261.0 (HSA1.1,LC)** or higher.
+As far as we know all mining operation systems offer a driver packed that is new enough - but it might be this is the **latest**.

+_Fixes_
+- Improved / Fixed hashrate regression in 1.78a / 1.79 of Nvidia GPUs in Windows on Alephium, EthashB3, Ironfish, Karlsen, Nexa and Radiant.
+- Fixes Karlsen performance regression on GTX 16xx GPUs  from 1.78 to 1.79.

+### lolMiner 1.73